crlandsc/tiny-audio-diffusion/README.md

 Follow these steps to set up an environment for both generating audio samples and training models.

+*NOTE:* To use this repo with a GPU, you must have a CUDA-capable GPU and have the CUDA toolkit installed for your specific to your system (ex.
+Linux, x86_64, WSL-Ubuntu).
+More information can be found [here](https://developer.nvidia.com/cuda-toolkit).

 #### 1. Create a Virtual Environment:

 cd into the `setup/` folder and run the following lines from the command line: